Credit Regulations

 (ii) A maximum of 80 points may be cross-credited from a completed qualification to a conjoint degree component.

-(iii) The apportionment of the points to the components of the conjoint degrees combination is subject to the approval of the appropriate Deans or their representatives.
+(iii) The apportionment of the points for each component of a conjoint degree is subject to the approval of the appropriate Deans or their representatives.

 Reassigned Courses

-b A student may not reassign courses passed for one qualification to another once the qualification for which the courses were passed has been awarded.
+b A student may not reassign courses passed for one qualification to another once the qualification for which the courses were passed has been awarded, unless the former qualification has been surrendered or rescinded.

 c A student may not reassign to another qualification any course passed with a conceded pass or a restricted pass.
 If that course is compulsory, another course may be substituted for it as Senate or its representative may approve.

-d A student may apply to reassign a course or courses passed for a Certificate of Proficiency to a taught Masters degree, a postgraduate diploma or a postgraduate certificate provided that:
+d A student may apply to reassign a course or courses passed for a Certificate of Proficiency to a taught Masters degree, or the taught component of a research Masters degree with a total points value of more than 120 points, a Bachelors Honours Postgraduate degree, a postgraduate diploma or a postgraduate certificate provided that:

 (i) no more than 30 points are reassigned